Skip to content

 2. Allow notifications - required for user notifications.

-3. Allow access to web browser data in Safari and Chrome - required for web audit (Safari and Chrome).
+3. Allow access to web browser data in Safari, Chrome, Opera, and Microsoft Edge - required for web audit (Safari, Chrome, Opera, and Microsoft Edge).

 4. Enable the Sensitive content found extension in Mail app - required for audit and protection of outgoing emails through the Mail app.